mikkopaderes/ember-cloud-firestore-adapter/docs/getting-started.md

 These are the settings currently available:

   - `referenceKeyName` - Name of the field that will indicate whether a document is a reference to another one.
 (Defaults to `'referenceTo'`)

-Note that these settings will be the same regardless of the environment.

 ### 3. Create Your Application Serializer